tcarland/alacritty-functions/README.md

   latest recommended and tested version is **v9.3.0**.
 - The Bash functions require Bash 4+, with Bash 5+ being fairly standard on modern linux distributions.
+- The install playbook replaces the Alacritty binary in /usr/local, thus any open Alacritty sessions should be closed prior to running the playbook.

 ## Installation